XRPLF/xrpl-dev-portal/content/data_v2.md

     `npm install`
     The install script will also create the required config files: `config/api.config.json` and `config/import.config.json`
   4. Modify the API and import config files as needed.
 If you only wish to run the v2 endpoints, remove the `postgres` section from the api config file.

+Reports, stats, and aggregated exchange data needs additional processing before the API can make it available.
+This processing uses Apache Storm as well as some custom scripts.
+See [Storm Setup](https://github.com/ripple/rippled-historical-database/blob/develop/storm/README.md) for more information.

 At this point, the rippled Historical Database is installed.
 See [Services](#services) for the different components that you can run.